 Clash of the Titans 2010 was Sam Worthington’s third leading role in a big visual effects genre vehicle within the space of a year, following Terminator Salvation (2009) and Avatar.
 In all of these roles, Sam Worthington seems flat and inexpressive.
 Despite his apparent popularity, one has still yet to find any distinguishing note in Worthington’s performance and cannot help but wonder just what it is that makes him such a fashionable name.

 Elsewhere, the remake brings together an impressive name cast but gives most of them – particularly those playing the other gods – very little to do, with some not even getting speaking parts.
 Gemma Arterton radiates exquisite beauty but little else – the scene where she tries to show Sam Worthington how to handle the Medusa, which segues into a love scene, is awkward and contrived.
 The one who does shine is Ralph Fiennes, clearly still in Lord Voldemort phase, who gives a magnificently theatrical performance as Hades.

 Sam Worthington, Liam Neeson and Ralph Fiennes returned with the sequel Wrath of the Titans (2012).

-Louis Leterrier subsequently went onto make Now You See Me (2013) about a group of bank-robbing magicians, the spy comedy The Brothers Grimsby (2016) and the tv series The Dark Crystal: Age of Resistance (2019).
+Louis Leterrier subsequently went onto make Now You See Me (2013) about a group of bank-robbing magicians, the spy comedy The Brothers Grimsby (2016), the tv series The Dark Crystal: Age of Resistance (2019) and Fast X (2023).